rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 });
 ```

-The `event` field in rudder payload is mapped to `eventName` field in the destination payload.
+The `event` field in the RudderStack payload is mapped to the `eventName` field in the Gainsight PX payload.

-You can also set Global Context metadata for Custom Events.
-The key value pairs for Global Context must be set in the RudderStack dashboard as shown in the image below.
+You can also set the **Global Context** metadata for the custom events.
+The key-value pairs for Global Context must be set in the RudderStack dashboard under **Global Context Mapping** as shown in the image below:

 ![Global Context Mapping](../../.gitbook/assets/gainsight-px-global-context.png)

-The Global Context metadata can also be provided in the track payload.
-Incase it is provided both in Rudder dashboard and payload, the payload will have higher precedence.
+The Global Context metadata can also be provided in the `track` payload, as shown in the following example:

-Example of track call with global context:

 ```javascript
 rudderanalytics.track("Track User", {